tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 **Common changes**

-- Fixed the API 2.0 issue where the onMemberEnter callback was not triggered when someone entered a livestreaming group (AVChatRoom).
+- Fixed the API 2.0 issue where the `onMemberEnter` callback was not triggered when someone entered an audio-video group (AVChatRoom).
-- Added the groupID parameter to the onGroupInfoChanged and onMemberInfoChanged callbacks of API 2.0.
+- Added the `groupID` parameter to the `onGroupInfoChanged` and `onMemberInfoChanged` callbacks of API 2.0.
 - Fixed the issue where there was no conversation update callback after a C2C message was sent successfully.
-- Fixed the issue where a user failed to receive messages after switching accounts and joining the same livestreaming group (AVChatRoom).
+- Fixed the issue where a user failed to receive messages after switching accounts and joining the same audio-video group (AVChatRoom).
 - Fixed the occasional issue of incorrect callback sequence during unread message synchronization after login.
 - Adding signaling APIs.
-- Added the custom group attribute API for livestreaming groups (AVChatRoom).
+- Added the custom group attribute API for audio-video groups (AVChatRoom).
 - Fixed known crashes.

 **Android platform**

-Changed the default log storage location to /sdcard/Android/data/package name/files/log/tencent/imsdk to be compatible with Android Q versions.
+Changed the default log storage location to `/sdcard/Android/data/package name/files/log/tencent/imsdk` to be compatible with Android Q versions.

 **Windows platform**